Plus the five things that you should never do in a Medicaid fraud investigation

 However, this is something that you have to do the right way and with the assistance of an attorney.
 The last thing you want to do is lie to the HRA.
 Do not lie to them.
 They can easily escalate the investigation or refer it to the Office of District Attorney because you were lying to them.
 On the flip side, you may also make a mistake and provide information that would further incriminate you.
 This is why the best way to control the flow of information is to have an attorney handle your case.

-5. We do our best to show that you were eligible for a partial period
+An attorney can sometimes show that you were eligible for a partial period

 Just because the HRA found income does not mean that the income or asset was always there.
 Your Medicaid fraud attorney can try to prove that you were eligible until your income grew or you’ve acquired the asset.
 For example, if you show that you were eligible for 4 months out of the year, you will automatically get a 1/3 reduction in the amount of the claim.

-6. We do our best to show that at least some of the recipients in question were eligible
+An attorney can sometimes show that at least some of the recipients in question were eligible

 Your Medicaid fraud lawyer can try to show the HRA that some of the members of your household qualified for Medicaid.
 Your lawyer can also show that some of your family members would have qualified for other government insurance, such as Family Health Plus or Child Health Plus.
 This is especially true for children, who in some situations qualify for Child Health Plus even if the family is not eligible for Medicaid.

-7. We challenge the amount of the claim
+An attorney can challenge the amount of the claim

 When it comes to medical costs and billing, there may be leeway in the amount that the HRA can charge for the services or insurance payments.
 There may be even more leeway over late fees, penalties or interest.
 You can look at factors such as which family members are covered and for which periods, to get to the lowest possible amount.